Recommended Books For Biblical Languages Study

 9. Shorter Lexicon of the Greek New Testament* by F. Wilbur Gingrich.
 This is an abridged version of their massive Greek Lexicon.

 11. Word Studies in the New Testament by Marvin R. Vincent.
-Analyzes Greek words and phrases in the NT.
+Analyzes Greek words and phrases in the NT, an older work but still very useful.

 OT Hebrew